 In 2006, the National Institute on Drug Abuse (NIDA) noted that for every dollar spent on substance use disorder treatment programs, there is an estimated \$4 to \$7 reduction in the cost of drug related crimes.
 With outpatient programs, total savings can exceed costs by 12 to 1.
 Substance abuse prevention is also a cost-effective way to reduce the financial burden of substance abuse and substance use disorders.
-According to cost benefit analyses conducted for SAMHSA by researchers, every \$1 spent on effective school-based prevention programs saves roughly \$18 (SAMHSA, 2008).
+According to the Surgeon General's 2016 Report on Alcohol, Drugs, and Health, every \$1 spent on effective, school-based prevention programs can save an estimated \$18 in costs related to problems later in life.